 In honor of today’s 50th running of the JFK 50 Miler, I’m recapping my race from 1997.
-Here’s just a tiny bit of history on how the race got started 50 years ago… In 1963, the race was just one of many 50-mile races started as an initiative by our president to get the country focusing on health and physical fitness again (what an ambitious way to start).
-After the president’s assassination that very same year, most of the other races weren’t held again.
-The JFK 50-Miler was renamed in the late president’s honor and is the only race still being held.
+Here’s just a tiny bit of history on how the race got started 50 years ago… In 1963, the race was just one of many 50-mile races started as an initiative by our president to get the country to once again focus on health and physical fitness (what an ambitious way to start).
+After the president’s assassination that very same year, most of the other races were no longer held.
+The JFK 50 Miler was renamed in the late president’s honor and is the only race still being run.
 I’m honored to have been a part of it!

 Before I even had a chance to run my first marathon, Miles was

 brainwashing trying to convince me to run in the JFK 50-Miler with him and his friends; and in a weak moment I committed, and I’m really glad I did.
 This was probably the early formation of the MilesRun Group.
 Running a 50-miler certainly gives you some bragging rights just for running it… as long as you finish in under the twelve-hour cut off.
 I planned to run it again, but it just never happened.
 Miles has run it ten times… Yes, TEN times, and we all have hats to prove we ran the JFK with Miles at least once!

 The day before the race, my in-laws came over to watch the boys since I had to leave before Bill got home from work.
 I wonder what they thought when five guys came to pick me up for an overnight racing trip?
 We drove to Boonsboro, Maryland where we picked up our race packets, and then headed out to dinner.
 We had a long table of runners gathered for dinner – lots of guys and only four women.
 I will never forget that collective gasp when one of the ladies ordered cheesecake for dessert.
 I knew that my stomach would have enough problems with me running 50 miles, and I didn’t need cheesecake in there egging it on!